alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ## Introduction

 This document presents the various aspects of using IPMX compliant Senders and Receivers in an NMOS environment and complements the IPMX technical recommendations, most specifically the [TR-10-8][] (NMOS Requirements), [TR-10-5][] (HDCP Key Exchange Protocol - HKEP), [TR-10-13][] (Privacy Encryption Protocol - PEP), [TR-10-1][] (System Timing and Definitions) technical recommendations.
-Some of the aspects presented in this document are not specific to IPMX compliant devices and apply to the larger family of ST 2110 compliant devices.
+Some of the aspects presented in this document are not specific to IPMX compliant devices and apply to the larger family of SMPTE ST 2110 compliant devices.

 ## Use of Normative Language